InsideExploit/r6-unlockall-v1/README.md

 ██║  ██║╚██████╔╝   ██║   ██║  ██╗███████╗   ██║   ███████║
 ╚═╝  ╚═╝ ╚═════╝    ╚═╝   ╚═╝  ╚═╝╚══════╝   ╚═╝   ╚══════╝

-Please change the current hotkey if you need with hotkey you want use in game for activate cheats, the hotkey must be in a decimal code and you can get it from a big virtual key code list website.
+Please change the current hotkey in the config.json if you need with hotkey you want use in game for activate cheats, the hotkey must be in a decimal code and you can get it from a big virtual key code list website.

 VKC Website -> https://help.mjtnet.com/article/262-virtual-key-codes
 */